 One of the key reasons VIP has such rave reviews from our wedding clients is because we are truly here to help relieve stress and guide you through the whole process.
 Having been a destination wedding bride, I can relate to what my couples are going through and give them REAL expectations so their hopes do not turn into disappointments.
 For the past 15 years, I have been planning and assisting couples in planning destination weddings and though some things have changed, the basic questions are still the same.
 I also think that finding an agent who is enthusiastic about weddings is key!
 I am very passionate about weddings that passion continually drives me to look at the new trends, visit the new resorts and keep up to date on everything wedding related!
 If you are currently looking for an experienced destination wedding agent, make sure you look at their qualifications, reviews and testimonials from other wedding couples.

-3-Prepare a back-up plan for bad weather
+3. Have a back up plan for bad weather

-4-Know the legalities and deadlines for paperwork
+4. Know the legalities and deadlines for paperwork

 It is easy to get wrapped up in the wedding planning and forget the deadlines for completing the wedding paperwork.
 Many destinations have fees if you turn these papers in late and sadly some destinations do not allow paperwork after a certain time prior to arrival.
-If you are planning a legal wedding, it is best to start getting all of your legal paperwork and documents together so you are not rushing around or spending more money to get documentation expedited.
+If you are planning a legal wedding, it is best to get all of your legal paperwork and documents together so you are not rushing around or spending more money to get documentation expedited.

-5-Remember your guests
+5. Remember your guests

 To get in touch with a VIP Vacations Inc travel agent click here.